The structure of arbitrary Conze-Lesigne systems: Introduction

+The heuristic analogy between the Host--Kra--Ziegler structure theorem and the Green--Tao--Ziegler inverse theorem is remarkably compelling.
+There is substantial support for this analogy.
+Host and Kra characterized the order $k$ factors of $\mathbb{Z}$-systems by the Host--Kra--Gowers seminorms of order $k+1$, which serve as an infinitary counterpart to the Gowers uniformity norms.
+In this context, the Host--Kra--Ziegler structure theorem can be viewed as a resolution of the inverse problem associated with these Host--Kra--Gowers seminorms for $\Z$-actions.

-The purpose of this paper is to establish a Host--Kra type structure theorem for arbitrary (ergodic) abelian systems of order two, also known as \emph{Conze--Lesigne systems} in the literature.
-Questions of recurrence are not addressed in this paper.
+The present paper and its companion paper \cite{jt21-1} contribute to these developments, specifically enhancing our comprehension of the above heuristic analogy.
+In this paper, we establish a Host--Kra-type structure theorem for arbitrary abelian systems of order two, also called \emph{Conze--Lesigne systems}.
+Questions of recurrence and convergence of nonconventional ergodic averages are not addressed in this paper.
 However, the results of this paper will be applied in the companion paper \cite{jt21-1} to give a qualitative proof of the inverse theorem for the Gowers uniformity norms $U^3(G)$ for arbitrary finite abelian groups $G$ via a correspondence principle.